 In critical application, redundancy is required in the case of node failure.
 Actually, Redundancy takes place on the expense of the network SN resources.
 This action is acceptable due to the high density deployment and the low cost of SNs.
-Also, it can be compromised by using semiredundant network, in which the CH near to the BS is more critical which needs redundancy.
+Also, it can be compromised by using semiredundant network, in which the CH near to the sink is more critical which needs redundancy.
 In this analysis, we will assume full-redundant.
 Redundant CH (R-CH) node works exactly like CH, but without respond (silent respond).
 So, if R-CH listens to a message sent to its CH without respond then it will respond immediately to the second time the message is sent and then take over the CH operation and choose a new R-CH from its cluster members.
 This process takes $2(T_m+T_r+T{delay})$.
 Or if the R-CH detects silent operation during CH slot in the cluster TDMA then it will take over the failed CH.
-The failure detection time is t_l : is the life time of CH from the next TDMA of its time slot to the last time slot before the CH slot time.
+The failure detection time is